manish-shrivastava/language-converter/README.md

 Acknowledgments :
 ================

-Thank you to CIS for starting the Ruby version.
 Thanks to everyone who's helped out in various ways.
 Finally, thank you to the people using this library!

 License :